simphotonics/simulated_annealing/README.md

 the **ground state** of the system.

 <details><summary> The algorithm name was coined by Kirkpatrick ... click to show details.</summary>
-The algorithm name was coined by [Kirkpatrick et al.][kirkpatrick1983] and was derived from the process of annealing a metal alloy or glass.
+The algorithm name was coined by Kirkpatrick et al. and was derived from the process of annealing a metal alloy or glass.
 The first step of the annealing process consists of heating a solid material above a critical temperature.
 This allows its atoms to gain